hotnuma/doclinux/ffmpeg.md

     ```
     ffmpeg -i "input.mp4" -c copy -metadata title="Test title" "output.mp4"
     ```
-* pts has no value
+* Pts has no value error

     First, a background on why this error exists.
     AVI does not support variable frame rate video.